Gender in Danish and Swedish: Neutral natural gender

-Due to using natural genders for people, a problem arises when discussing a person of unknown or undefined gender.
+Using natural genders for people causes a problem to arise in discussing a person of unknown or undefined gender.
 Traditionally the masculine pronouns have been used in that case, but that has caused some concern about cultural sexism.
 As a solution some feminists in Sweden have proposed to add a third class of gender-neutral pronouns for people.
-This is used in some places in Sweden.
-The Danish translation is added in parentheses, but is not actually used, and lacks objective and possessive versions.
-In 2015, hen was introduced in SAOL, the word list (spelling dictionary) of the Swedish Academy.
+It is used in some places in Sweden.

+The Danish translation is added in parentheses but is not actually used and lacks objective and possessive versions.
+In 2015, hen was introduced in Svenska Akademiens ordlista, the word list (spelling dictionary) of the Swedish Academy.